TheRacingLion/Discord-SelfBot/README.md

 ### - Download Project Files -

-After you have the required programs installed, you can go ahead and download the ZIP folder that has all project files.
-Once you finish downloading it, unzip it and you will be ready to setup the config files.
+After you have the required programs installed, you can go ahead and download the project files.
+To do that, you either download the ZIP folder or do `git clone https://github.com/TheRacingLion/Discord-SelfBot.git` if you are a console person.
+Once you finish downloading it you will be ready to setup the config files.

 ### - Setup Config Files -